Skip to content

 C&P exams are not complete physical evaluations, nor are they aimed at providing you with a diagnosis or treatment options.
 Instead, they’re a series of questions intended to shed light on the scope of your disability to provide you with adequate benefits and pension plans.

-Why Do I Need to Have a C&P Exam?
+Why Do I Need to Have a C and P Exam?

-While not all disability claims require a C&P exam, many of them do.
-Although first-time claimants are not automatically subject to a C&P exam, the VA may request one if the veteran’s initial application does not provide adequate medical information that can be used towards a favorable rating.
+While not all disability claims require a C and P exam, many of them do.
+Although first-time claimants are not automatically subject to a C and P exam, the VA may request one if the veteran’s initial application does not provide adequate medical information that can be used towards a favorable rating.

-Likewise, the VA may request a C&P exam when there is a change in your health status, when you request an increase in rating/benefits, or if an examination is necessary to maintain your benefits.
+Likewise, the VA may request a C and P exam when there is a change in your health status, when you request an increase in rating/benefits, or if an examination is necessary to maintain your benefits.

-Does Every VA Claim Require a C&P Exam?
+Does Every VA Claim Require a C and P Exam?

 C&P exams are not required for every claim, and it’s entirely possible to receive a VA rating without one.